The 2018 season is the 13th for Sean Huiet as an assistant coach with the Bobcat volleyball program.

-Huiet helped the Bobcats post a 187-118 (.613) record throughout his tenure, including a 109-43 (.717) mark in conference matches since arriving in San Marcos.
+Huiet has helped the Bobcats post a 252-152 (.624) record, which includes a 153-52 (.746) mark in conference matches, since arriving in San Marcos.

 Prior to joining Texas State’s staff, Huiet spent four seasons at Bowling Green, his alma mater.
 He first served as a student assistant from 2000-02 before being elevated to assistant coach in 2003.
-The Falcons won 21 matches in each of his first two years along with capturing two Mid-American Conference East Division Championships.
-During his time at Bowling Green, Huiet coached Caty Rommeck who went on to play two seasons with the USA training team.
+The Falcons won 21 matches in each of his first two years along with capturing two Mid-American Conference East Division Championships.Huiet coached Caty Rommeck, who went on to play two seasons with the USA training team.

-Huiet has also coached club at the Volleyball Academy of Texas for the past 10 seasons.
-This summer, he coached the Alamo North 16's to a third place finish at the AAU Nationals in the Premier Division.
+Huiet has also coached club at Academy/Alamo for the past 13 seasons.
+He coached the 16's to a third place finish at the AAU Nationals in the Premier Division in 2015.
 His squad put two players on the All-American team.
 In 2013, his team finished in second place in the Patriot Division at the Junior Nationals.
 His 2011 15s squad qualified for the Junior Olympics under his leadership.

 His additional coaching experience includes seven years with the Premier Volleyball Club in Toledo, Ohio, where Huiet helped guide the team to two regional championships.
 Twelve of his players earned AAU All-American accolades, while several others also received national recognition.

 He also earned playing experience while a student at Bowling Green as a libero and setter for the Falcon men’s club team.
-Bowling Green had a pair of top 25 finishes on the national level, and Huiet was named All-Conference First Team in 2003 after leading the Falcons to a ninth place finish at nationals.
+Bowling Green had a pair of top 25 finishes on the national level, and Huiet was named All-Conference First Team in 2003 after leading the Falcons to a ninth-place finish at nationals.